Knowledge-based systems: Knowledge-based vs. expert systems

-While the earliest knowledge-based systems were almost all expert systems, the same tools and architectures can and have since been used for a whole host of other types of systems.
-Virtually all expert systems are knowledge-based systems, but many knowledge-based systems are not expert systems.
+Today, virtually all expert systems are knowledge-based, whereas knowledge-based system architecture is used in a wide range of types of system designed for a variety of tasks.

+Rule-based systems

-The first knowledge-based systems were rule based expert systems.
-One of the most famous was Mycin, a program for medical diagnosis.
-These early expert systems represented facts about the world as simple assertions in a flat database, and used rules to reason about (and as a result add to) these assertions.
+The first knowledge-based systems were primarily rule-based expert systems.
+These represented facts about the world as simple assertions in a flat database and used domain-specific rules to reason about these assertions, and then to add to them.
+One of the most famous of these early systems was Mycin, a program for medical diagnosis.

 Representing knowledge explicitly via rules had several advantages: